 I keep a picture of my dead wife in my wallet and on occasion like our anniversary, her birthday, or the anniversary of her death I take it out in private just as a gentle reminder of us.
 I never take it out in public or near anyone.

 One day my present wife and I were comparing pictures in our wallets and she happened to see the picture.
 Later that week and once a month after that she tells me I am hanging on because I keep her picture.
-We live in the house that was from my past marriage and most of the furniture in it is from my past marriage.
+We live in a house that was from my past marriage and most of the furniture in it is from my past marriage.

 My wife tells me it is not ours and often gets mad about it telling me we need to buy new furniture and sell the house because it is not ours.
 At the present time, I can not afford to do this only because I have three kids requiring money for school and my wife is back in school.
 Please help?